 If the role of the Guardian is being transferred from one family member to another through the transfer, there may be additional issues to deal with in the guardianship transfer process.
 When the new family member seeking to take on the role of Guardian is petitioning the new guardianship court, the new guardianship judge may require the appointment of a Guardian Ad Litem to investigate the background of the case.
 This could add time to the guardianship transfer process as the new Guardian Ad Litem (or GAL) will have to review the background history of the case and prepare a formal report to the court regarding his/her findings.
 If, on the other hand, the Guardian will remain the same throughout the transfer process, the guardianship transfer will likely be faster and easier.

 If you would like to speak with an experienced Chicagoland area Guardianship attorney regarding your legal matter, give us a call at (630) 898-4789 to set up a free initial consultation.
+We have assisted many clients with guardianship matters in Kane, DuPage, Will, Kendall, and Cook Counties.

 The Law Office of Kevin Williams, 2295 Bannister Lane, Aurora, IL 60504, (630) 898-4789